Dartvauder/NeuroSandboxWebUI/README.md

 ### Windows

-1) `Git clone` or [download](https://github.com/Dartvauder/NeuroChatWebUI/archive/refs/tags/Alpha.zip) the repository.
+1) `Git clone` or [download](https://github.com/Dartvauder/NeuroChatWebUI/archive/refs/tags/Alpha.zip) the repository
 2) Unzip the archive file to any location
-3) Run the `install.bat` and choose a version for installation.
+3) Run the `install.bat` and choose a version for installation
-4) After installation, run `start.bat`.
+4) After installation, run `start.bat`
-5) Select the file version and wait for the application to launch.
+5) Select the file version and wait for the application to launch
 6) Have fun!

 To get update, run `update.bat`

 ### Linux

-1) `Git clone` or [download](https://github.com/Dartvauder/NeuroChatWebUI/archive/refs/tags/Alpha.zip) the repository.
+1) `Git clone` or [download](https://github.com/Dartvauder/NeuroChatWebUI/archive/refs/tags/Alpha.zip) the repository
 2) Unzip the archive file to any location
-3) In the terminal, run the `pip install -r requirementsGPU.txt` or `pip install -r requirementsCPU.txt` and wait for installation of all dependencies.
+3) In the terminal, run the `pip install -r requirementsGPU.txt` or `pip install -r requirementsCPU.txt` and wait for installation of all dependencies
-4) After installation, run `py appEN.py` or `py appRU.py`.
+4) After installation, run `py appEN.py` or `py appRU.py`
-5) Wait for the application to launch.
+5) Wait for the application to launch
 6) Have fun!

 To get update, run `git pull`